The Banshee Jet 80+ drone is used as an aerial target for sea and land-based weaponry testing trials. Credit: The Royal Navy, UK.

 Banshee Jet 80+ design and features

-The Banshee Jet 80+ has a length between 2.85m and 2.95m, overall height of 0.78m, and wingspan of 2.49m.
+The Banshee Jet 80+ has a length between 2.85 metres (m) and 2.95m depending on configuration, an overall height of 0.78m, and a wingspan of 2.49m.

 It is suitable for testing land and sea-based weaponry and can be used as a target for surface-to-air and air-to-air weapon systems, as well as guns and cannon systems.
-It supports autonomous operations and can be recovered using a parachute.
+It also supports autonomous operations and can be recovered using a parachute.

 The performance of the aerial target drone can be changed using different plug-in modules.